American Airlines

 Delta Air Lines

-Delta Air Lines posted massive net profit of $1.5 billion profit in the second quarter of 2016up 4% from the same period in 2015.
+Delta Air Lines posted a massive net profit of $1.5 billion profit in the second quarter of 2016, up 4% from the same period in 2015.
 PRASM decreased 4.9% from the 2nd quarter of 2015 while total revenue dropped 2.4% to $10.4 billion.
 Delta increased capacity 3.2% in the 2nd quarter while the Atlanta-based carrier’s load factor decreased 0.1 percentage points to 85.5%.

 Outlook